-Jammy eggs are soft boiled eggs that have a firm egg white with a soft and creamy egg yolk that resembles a jam, hence the name.
+Jammy eggs are soft boiled eggs that boils for exactly 7 minutes.
+It has a firm egg white with a soft and creamy egg yolk that resembles a jam, hence the name.
 It is the perfect compliment to ramen, salad, or eaten as a high protein snack.
 These eggs are sometimes referred to as a 7 minute egg or soft boiled egg.
-You can master the perfect jammy egg with just a few easy steps.
+You can master the perfect soft boiled egg with just a few easy steps.

 Tips for a perfect jammy egg

 The saying “easy as boiling an egg” is full of contradictions.
 Yes, boiling an egg is easy.
 Boiling the egg then getting it out of its shell in one piece and cooked perfectly is another matter all together.
 Here are a few tips to get you that perfectly soft jammy boiled egg every time.

 Use baking soda in the water